-Iran summons Emirati envoy over killing of 2 fishermen
+Iran 'seizes' UAE vessel, summons envoy over killing of 2 fishermen

 Iran on Thursday said it seized a United Arab Emirates vessel and summoned the UAE envoy after two of its fishermen were shot dead in an incident in the Gulf.